Land Use - Recreation Activities & Adventure Guiding

 - Part B: A Licence of Occupation is available for non-exclusive adventure guiding within Extensive Use Areas.

-- Part C: A Temporary Licence is available for Special Events (aka “Special Event Permits”) for recreation/tourism activities such as short-term sporting events, adventure activities, cultural events and music festivals.
+- Part C: A Temporary Licence is available for Special Events (aka “Special Event Permits”) for recreation activities such as short-term sporting events, adventure activities, cultural events and music festivals.

 Fees and Costs